deepennyway/weavers-almanac/src/appendix/01-first-ritual.md

 Thank them for reminding you of the place in your life that is now empty.

-Turn your eyes, if you can, to the leaving, or the departed.
+Turn your eyes, if you can, to the leaving, or to the departed.

 Tell them, so they can hear you: